 But while you can negotiate, it's possible that the employer might rescind the job offer if you do so too aggressively.
 Some employers aren't thrilled with candidates who go back and forth over salary offers multiple times.
 Also, there may be a set salary range for the position and there may not be much room for further negotiations.

 It's possible the negotiation process could leave both you and the employer feeling frustrated and disenchanted.
-In an ideal world, this situation won't arise, because, during the interview process, you will have gotten a sense of what the company has in mind for a salary, and made your salary expectations clear.
+In an ideal world, this situation won't arise because you will have gotten a sense of what the company has in mind for a salary during the interview process, and made your salary expectations clear.

-Of course, it's also possible that the negotiation process will go smoothly, resulting in a counteroffer that's everything you want, and is acceptable to the hiring manager and company as well.
-When you are deciding whether or not to negotiate a counter offer, keep these considerations in mind: the salary conversations you had throughout the interview process, the market rate for the position, your current salary, how much you need this job, the availability of similar positions, and the job market in general.
+Of course, it's also possible that the negotiation process will go smoothly, resulting in a counter offer that's everything you want, and is acceptable to the hiring manager and company as well.

 How to Negotiate a Counter Offer

+1. Know your value and the industry rate for your position.
 The best negotiation tactics are rooted in facts, not emotion, so spend some time researching.
-When negotiating your counteroffer, you'll need to make a case for why you should receive a better offer.
+When negotiating your counter offer, you'll need to make a case for why you should receive a better offer.
 This case will be built on your value: You'll want to remind the employer of why you're a particularly good match, offering experience and know-how that other candidates do not.
 (Most likely, employers would prefer not to restart the interview process; they picked you for a reason!)

 As well, you'll want to let employers know about the market value for the position.
 You can mention the salary range for similar positions at other companies.
-Here is how to research a company, and here are salary calculators to help you know industry rates.
+Here is how to research a company, and here are key statistics on typical employer benefits packages.

+2. Don't rush it.
 Since you need to have a lot of information to make a reasonable counter offer, it's worth taking some time before you begin negotiations.
-Start by sending a thank you note for the job offer, and establishing a timeline for when you'll be in touch.
+Start by sending a thank-you note for the job offer, and establishing a timeline for when you'll be in touch.

+5. Don't say too much.
 There are some things that won't help your case when you're negotiating salary.
+Here's a list of what not to say when you're discussing salary with a prospective employer.

+6. Know what's really important to you.
 You're going to negotiate differently depending on your circumstances.
-Getting a job offer after you've been unemployed for a year is different than an offer when you're employed at a tolerable job.
+Getting a job offer after you've been unemployed for a year is different than getting an offer when you're employed at a tolerable job.
 Don't bluff if you are not actually willing to walk away from the job offer.
 But if you are lucky enough to be considering two job offers, do use that to your advantage.